technelily/archiveit-in-primo/README.md

 > Lily Pregill <br/>
 > Techne Library Consulting <br/>
 > lily@technelib.com <br/>
+> @technelily <br/>

 **Date:** March 3, 2016

 **Background:** This solution was developed by Ex Libris for the New York Art Resources Consortium (NYARC) to display Archive-It results directly within the Primo user interface using the [OpenSearch API] (https://webarchive.jira.com/wiki/display/search/OpenSearch+API).
 NYARC's Primo instance is hosted by Ex Libris.
 Questions about the NYARC implementation can be sent to Lily Pregill, who consults as the NYARC Coordinator & Systems Manager.
+Thanks to Ido Peled for this development work and sharing the details here.

 **Overview of Integration:**